florentc/xob/README.md

         last_value = value
         last_mute = mute
       sys.stdout.flush()
-  except:
+  except Exception as e:
-    pass
+    print(f"ERROR: {e}", file=sys.stderr)
 ```

 This script listens to volume and mute events.
 No matter how the volume changes (keybindings, pulse control panel, headphones plugged-in), it will instantly show up the volume bar.
-You might need to adapt the `sink_id`.
+You can pass in the index of the sink on the command line, as given by `pacmd list-sinks`.

 ### Ready to use brightness bar